-As those who read my articles will know by now I have long been a champion of International racing and although it would be an exaggeration to suggest my dreams are coming true just yet there has been a surge of interest in other jurisdictions in recent months helped no doubt by the strength of the pools with Hong Kong the best example of them all.
+As those who read my articles will know by now I have long been a champion of International racing and although it would be an exaggeration to suggest my dreams are coming true just yet there has been a surge of interest in other jurisdictions in recent months helped no doubt by the strength of the betting pools with Hong Kong the best example of them all.

 First things first and I am aiming this at punters, racegoers, and would be tourists alike as an attempt at some kind of encouragement to embrace either the racing or the intriguing World of racing that most of us fail to engage throughout our betting lives.
-On to the racecourse first and despite four Group One events attracting from around the globe the fact is that thanks to “tote” style monopoly, racecourse entrance remains affordable as do both drink and food – not as cheap as they used to seem but with the weaker pound that may have little to do with price rises.
+On to the racecourse first and despite four Group One events attracting horses from around the globe the fact is that thanks to “tote” style monopoly, racecourse entrance remains affordable as do both drink and food – not as cheap as they used to seem but with the weaker pound that may have little to do with price rises.

 As you can imagine, the racecourse does get pretty busy but I can assure you I don’t like crowds and at no time did I feel claustrophobic.
 There is room to manoeuvre, walkways aplenty, and to on-one’s great shock, massed banks of either “tote” windows or computerised betting terminals.
 Although the vast majority of the income brought in by the Hong Kong Jockey Club is via their take outs from the betting pools they put back in to racing and society via various charitable arms and perhaps for that reason, racing is not seen as the devil in disguise we have in the United Kingdom.
 Performances from a top class drummer troupe were followed by local heartthrob Hins Cheung singing to a crowd of screaming girls in the parade ring before we got to the first race, setting up a something for everybody’s concept for the day out and one that attracted a full house – so it’s obviously working.